-4 Intimate care
+4 Definition of intimate care

 - 4.1 Intimate care may be defined as any activity that is required to meet the personal care needs of an individual child on a regular basis or during a one-off incident.
 Such activities can include:

 - feeding;

 - oral care;

 - washing;

 - changing clothes;

 - toileting;

 - first aid and medical assistance; and

 - supervision of a child involved in intimate self-care.

-- 4.2 Parents/carers have a responsibility to advise the school of any known intimate care needs relating to their child.